MicrosoftDocs/visualstudio-docs/docs/ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md

  [Debug and test the application](../ide/walkthrough-create-a-simple-application-with-visual-csharp-or-visual-basic.md#BKMK_DebugTest)

 > [!NOTE]
 >  This walkthrough is based on Visual Studio Professional, which offers the WPF Application template on which you'll build the project for this walkthrough.
 Visual Studio Express for Windows Desktop also offers that template, but Visual Studio Express for Windows and Visual Studio Express for Web don't.
 For introductory information about how to use Visual Studio Express for Windows, see the [Developer Center for Windows Store apps](http://msdn.microsoft.com/windows/apps/br229519).
 For introductory information about how to use Visual Studio Express for Web, see [Get Started with ASP.NET](http://www.asp.net/get-started).
 In addition, your edition of Visual Studio and the settings that you use determine the names and locations of some elements of the user interface.
-See [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).
+See [Personalize the Visual Studio IDE](../ide/personalizing-the-visual-studio-ide.md).

 ##  <a name="BKMK_ConfigureIDE"></a> Configure the IDE
  When you start Visual Studio for the first time, Visual Studio prompts you to sign in with a Microsoft Service Account (MSA), [Sign into Visual Studio](http://blogs.msdn.com/b/visualstudio/archive/2013/06/28/welcome-sign-in-to-visual-studio.aspx).
 You do not need to sign in and can do that later.

  On your Visual Studio launch, you next must choose a settings combination that applies a set of pre-defined customizations to the IDE.
 Each settings combination has been designed to make it easier for you to develop applications.

  This walkthrough assume you applied **General Development Settings**, which applies the least amount of customization to the IDE.
 If you have already chosen C# or Visual Basic (both are good choices), you don't have to change your settings.
 If you want to change your settings, you can use the **Import and Export Settings Wizard**.
-See [Customizing Development Settings in Visual Studio](http://msdn.microsoft.com/en-us/22c4debb-4e31-47a8-8f19-16f328d7dcd3).
+See [Personalize the Visual Studio IDE](../../ide/personalizing-the-visual-studio-ide.md).

  After you open Visual Studio, you can identify the tool windows, the menus and toolbars, and the main window space.
 Tool windows are docked on the left and right sides of the application window, with **Quick Launch**, the menu bar, and the standard toolbar at the top.
 In the center of the application window is the **Start Page**.
 When you load a solution or project, editors and designers appear in the space where the **Start Page** is.
 When you develop an application, you'll spend most of your time in this central area.